javiervasquez212/javiervasquez212/README.md

 # 💫 About Me:
+My name is Javier Vásquez Monsalve.

+I am presently enrolled as a student at the Technological Institute of Costa Rica.
+In addition to my academic pursuits, I am actively engaged in the backend development of a research project affiliated with the Technological Institute's School of Business Administration.

-I am a software developer with experience in a variety of projects and technologies.
-Strong skills in data structures, object-oriented programming, and SOLID principles.
-I also have soft and leadership skills developed through participation in student organizations.
-Motivated by challenges and eager to learn and grow professionally.
+Skills: Proficient in data structures, object-oriented programming, and the application of SOLID principles.
+Additionally, I possess well-honed soft skills and leadership abilities, cultivated through active involvement in various student organizations.
+I am driven by a passion for tackling challenges and am enthusiastic about continuous professional development and growth.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/javiervasquezm)